 Workforce Sustainability Workgroup Leader

 Dr. Kathleen MacMillan is a graduate of the Toronto East General Hospital School of Nursing (diploma) and the University of Toronto (BSc, 1980; MA, 1983, MSc, 1992; PhD, 2005).
 Her professional experience includes nursing practice, administration, research, education and health policy.
 She has been recognized as a distinguished alumna of the Faculty of Nursing at the U of T and received a Centennial Achievement Award from the Canadian Nurses Association in 2008.
 In 2017, she was inducted as a Fellow in the American Academy of Nursing and in 2020, as a Fellow of the Canadian Academy of Nursing.
+Most recently, Dr. MacMillan was recognized for her contributions to nursing and to healthcare with the C.N.A.s top award of recognition – the Jeanne Mance Award, in 2022.
 Dr. MacMillan was the first Provincial Chief Nursing Officer for the Ontario Ministry of Health & Long-Term Care (1999-2001) and Executive Director, Office of Nursing Services for First Nations and Inuit Health Branch of Health Canada (2001-2004).
 Prior to her appointment to Dalhousie University, she was Dean, School of Health Sciences at Humber Institute of Technology & Advanced Learning in Toronto.
-Now retired, she holds adjunct appointments at the University of Prince Edward Island Faculty of Nursing and the School of Nursing and the Faculty of Graduate Studies at Dalhousie University, Halifax, Nova Scotia.
-Her research interests are in patient safety, nursing human resources, nursing history and interprofessional collaboration.
+Now retired, she previously held adjunct appointments at the University of Prince Edward Island Faculty of Nursing and the School of Nursing and the Faculty of Graduate Studies at Dalhousie University, Halifax, Nova Scotia.
+Her research interests are in patient safety, nursing human resources, nursing history and inter professional collaboration.

 Associate Professor, University of Manitoba